-The Cambridge Canopy project is our pilot project for the Nature Smart Cities across the 2 Seas project.
+The Cambridge Canopy Project was our pilot project for the Interreg 2 Seas Nature Smart Cities across the 2 Seas project.

-Tree canopy cover is the metric used to show the benefits provided by the urban forest.
+Tree canopy cover is the name given to the layer of leaves and branches that cover the ground.
 It is measured as a percentage of the total area.
-Cambridge currently has 17% tree canopy cover and we are working to to increase this to 19%.

 - develop standard approaches to tree planting, protection, and management, and to public engagement.
 This will complement and enhance our current arboricultural strategy

 - develop tools to help us assess tree canopy cover, to support sustainable management and identify areas that need work

 - contribute to and boost tree planting and tree protection, to help mitigate the projected impacts brought about by climate change

 The project also aimed to show the value of investing in the urban forest as a form of green infrastructure.